-Your participation will be covered by the NHS Indemnity Scheme, which will cover any studyrelated injury or clinical negligence
+Your participation will be covered by the NHS Indemnity Scheme, which will cover any studyrelated injury or clinical negligence the unlikely event that you suffer any harm as a direct consequence of your participation in this trial.

 What if something goes wrong?